UnderworldBlues/UnderworldBlues/README.md

 ## 👋 Hey

-- My name is Pedro, i'm a computer science undergrad at UFU, i'm currently in the 5th semester of my degree.
+- My name is Pedro, i'm a computer science undergrad at UFU.

-- I'm currently focusing my learning efforts on back-end technologies, with a strong emphasis on database development and management.
+- I'm focusing my studies on back-end technologies, with a particular interest in cybersecurity.

-- I'm driven by a desire to constantly hone my skills and build upon my knowledge, as well as an immense passion for getting hired and making $$$.
-Please give me a job.
+- I’m passionate about continuous learning and always looking for opportunities to sharpen my skills and deepen my knowledge.
+Here, you’ll find projects related to my learning journey, feel free to explore and contribute!

 ## 🛠 Technologies & Tools